 If we have your Email address, we can send you bulletins.
 If you are receiving this newsletter via US Mail, it is because we do not have your email address.
 Our secretary indicates we are mailing over 60 newsletters out.
-Please send your email address to horseheadlakePRD.sec@gmail.co horseheadlakePRD.sec@gmail.co m as this saves the district postage and copy costs.
+Please send your email address to horseheadlakePRD.sec@gmail.com as this saves the district postage and copy costs.

-From the Chair By Dusten Tornow
+By Dusten Tornow